 If you’ve made this recipe, be sure to leave a comment and star rating below!
 This is the best way you can help support me and my blog!

-- 1 lb ground beef
+- 1 pound ground beef

-- 1/4 cup Spanish onion, chopped
+- 1/4 cup Spanish onion, finely chopped

-- 1/4 cup green bell pepper, chopped
+- 1/4 cup green bell pepper, finely chopped

-- 1/4 cup red bell pepper, chopped
+- 1/4 cup red bell pepper, finely chopped

 - 1 large egg

-- 1/2 tsp sea salt
+- 1/2 teaspoon sea salt

-- 1/8 tsp ground black pepper
+- 1/8 teaspoon ground black pepper

-- 1 tsp minced garlic
+- 1 teaspoon minced garlic

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1/2 tsp ground turmeric
+- 1/2 teaspoon ground turmeric

 - 1/4 teaspoon freshly grated ginger, or 1/8 teaspoon of ground ginger

-- 1 cup strained tomatoes
+- 1 cup strained tomatoes, divided

-- 1 Tbsp olive oil
+- 1 Tablespoon extra virgin olive oil

 - Preheat oven to 350F.

-- Saute the onions and peppers in olive oil over medium-high heat until soft and the onions have begun to look translucent.
+- Saute the onions and peppers in the olive oil over medium-high heat until soft and the onions have begun to look translucent.
 Add the minced garlic and cook for one more minute.
 Set aside to cool.

-- Roll 1/2 cup of the mixture into a ball before pressing into the muffin tin, making sure to leave a little space at the top.
-This should make about 10 "muffins".
-Top each muffin with a tablespoon of the reserved strained tomatoes.
+- Use your hands to roll 1/2 cup of the ground beef mixture into a ball.
+Press the ball into the muffin tin, making sure to leave a little space at the top.
+This should make about 10 meatloaves.
+Top each meatloaf evenly with the rest of the strained tomatoes.

-- Store leftovers in an airtight container for 2 to 3 days.
+- Store leftovers in an airtight container for 3 to 5 days.

 - Cooked meatloaf cupcakes can be frozen (without the mashed cauliflower topping) and then defrosted at a later time.